RajaJaganathan/JavaScript-Prototype-Makes-Me-Crying/README.md

 > s1.constructor
 function Shape()
 ```
-Why it is points to Shape construtor function it should points to Square right. what went wrongs ?
+Why it is points to Shape construtor function it should points to Square right.
+What went wrongs ?
 Take a look at

 ```